rgplantz/itco_ARM/yt_ch06.md

 ## Chapter 6

-### Page 120
-The circuit for the four status flags is
+1. The circuit for the four status flags is
 ![](./assets/images/ch_06/status_flags.svg)

-### Page 123
-Instead of selecting one output line like the decoder in Figure 6-8, a BCD to seven-segment decoder selects several of the seven output lines for each 4-bit BCD input.
+2. Instead of selecting one output line like the decoder in Figure 6-8, a BCD to seven-segment decoder selects several of the seven output lines for each 4-bit BCD input.

 We start with a truth table that shows which segments are activated to display the numeral, 0 -- 9, corresponding to the four x<sub>i</sub> BCD bits.